hemanth-ramesh/Vaisiri-Voice-Assistant/README.md

-This is a sample `README.md` you can use for your GitHub project.
-Adjust names, screenshots, and links as needed.

-***

 # Vaisiri Voice Assistant

 Vaisiri Voice Assistant is a Python-based desktop voice assistant with a modern GUI, wake-word activation, and conversational AI.
 It uses Google Speech Recognition for speech-to-text, a modular LLM/knowledge-base layer for responses, and Windows text-to-speech for natural spoken output.